An employer may apply for Schedule 1 coverage if their operation:

 - offices of lawyers, dentists, medical doctors and veterinarians

 The WSIB's Employer Classification Manual (ECM) provides descriptions of mandatorily covered, non-mandatorily covered, and non-covered activities.
 The ECM classifies these activities into classes and subclasses according to the principles set out in 14-01-01, The Classification Structure.

 For information on the coverage status of a business activity, see the ECM.

 Not eligible for WSIB coverage

-The WSIB does not extend coverage, under any circumstances, to the following individuals
+The WSIB does not extend coverage, under any circumstance, to the following individuals: